Skip to content

 • Unified decision-making preventing contradictory departmental choices

-Common Pitfall: CoEs become approval bottlenecks when every AI initiative requires centralized review.
-Organizations experience deployment delays because AI committees lack streamlined decision-making processes.
-Solution: implement automated governance frameworks for initiatives meeting predefined criteria, preventing single points of failure.
+CoEs become approval bottlenecks when every AI initiative requires centralized review, and deployments stall while committees deliberate.
+The fix is to automate governance for initiatives that meet predefined criteria, which removes the single point of failure.

 Approach 2: When Should Organizations Use Business Unit Lighthouse Projects?